Antoine MARIE

 Hello!

-I'm a third year PhD student in Pierre-François Loos' group at the Laboratoire de Chimie et Physique Quantiques in Toulouse.
-I have a keen interest for theoretical chemistry and, in particular, electronic structure theory.
-My research focus on the development of Green's function-based methods for quantum chemistry (see, for example, Ref.
+I did my PhD in Pierre-François Loos' group at the Laboratoire de Chimie et Physique Quantiques in Toulouse.
+My research was focusing on the development of Green's function-based methods for quantum chemistry (see, for example, Ref.
 7 and 13).
-In particular, I'm really interested in post-\(GW\) self-energies, so-called vertex corrections.
-In the mean time I'm also extending the QUEST database of excitation energies to ionization potentials (see Ref.
+In particular, I was very interested in post-\(GW\) self-energies, so-called vertex corrections (see Ref.
+14).
+In the mean time I was also extending the QUEST database of excitation energies to ionization potentials (see Ref.
 10).

 Before my PhD I obtained a Master degree in "Computational physics and chemistry" at the Ecole Normale Supérieure de Lyon.
 During this period, I had the opportunity to do two internships, both in the same group as my current one, during which I worked on analytic extension of perturbation theory in the complex plane in quantum chemistry (see Ref.
 1) and on state-specific variational coupled-cluster excited-state solutions (see Ref.
 3).